Hell's Kitchen Neighborhood Review - Manhattan Moving Guide

 |P.S.
 11 Adolf S. Ochs||Public - PreK-5 - 334 students||Refurbished, large playground, children speak 17 different languages|

-No other neighborhood in Manhattan can claim to hold the title of "Restaraunt Row," thanks to their awesome selection of ethnic cuisines.
+No other neighborhood in Manhattan can claim to hold the title of "Restaurant Row," thanks to its awesome selection of ethnic cuisines.

 However, there is no shortage of Brazilian, Mediterranean, French, Mexican, and even Afghani food in this 'hood.

-Any of the distinctive restaurants found along 46th Street (between 8th and 9th Ave) is usually jam-packed with theater-goers or locals looking to savor quality flavors and tastes.
+Any distinctive restaurants found along 46th Street (between 8th and 9th Ave) are usually jam-packed with theater-goers or locals looking to savor quality flavors and tastes.